 Update 11/26/18: Unfortunately, time ran out for Congress to renew the LWCF before it expired in September.
-There is still hope for the program to be renewed before the end of the 2018 session and avoid the additional loss of funding for our open spaces, but Congress needs to hear from us.
+There is still hope for the program to be renewed to avoid the additional loss of funding for our open spaces, but Congress needs to hear from us.
 Add your voice.

 For 52 years, the LWCF has protected national parks and open spaces in every corner of the United States.
 In Massachusetts, LWCF has invested more than $223 million to protect this sites like Great Meadows National Wildlife Refuge, the New England National Scenic Trail, and Cape Cod National Seashore (see the Spotlight on Massachusetts: LWCF fact sheet).